paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

 ```
 As it could be seen, the creation statement is too long and tought to read, so it is a good practice to have the creation
 of this object encapsulated in another class.
-  So given that scenario, the creation of an ObjectFactory fits so well, which here is its definition from Scala Design Patterns book:
+  So given that scenario, the creation of an ObjectFactory fits so well, which here is its definition copied from the ´Scala Design Patterns´ book:

   ´This design pattern deals with the creation of objects without explicitly specifying the actual class that
    the instance will have—it could be something that is decided at runtime based on many factors.